The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 • Well ventilated

 The Shimano RC9 are one of the stiffest road bike shoes on the market.
-They are available in both narrow and wide versions and in various colors, including blue, red, white, and black.
+They are available in both narrow and wide versions, as well as in various colors, including blue, red, white, and black.

 Their sole is made from carbon, which is stiff and lightweight.
 You will also benefit from the guidelines on the sole that help you place the cleats in the right position.